wp-plugins/securimage-wp/readme.txt

 Securimage-WP requires `PHP 5.2+`, `GD2`, `FreeType`, and `WordPress 3+`.
 If you install Securimage-WP, there is a test script that will tell you whether or not your system meets the requirements.

-= The CAPTCHA image is not displaying =
+= The CAPTCHA image appears broken =

 From the Securimage-WP settings menu, enable the `Debug Image Errors` option, save the settings, and then click the link labeled `View Image Directly`.
 Ideally, this will reveal any error messages that may be causing the image generation to fail.
 Try to troubleshoot the error, or contact us for assistance.